 There are numerous lightweight infant car seats that attach to your stroller, and car seat/stroller hybrids such as the Doona.
 You can easily install these without the heavy car seat base using a car seat belt.
+Something to keep in mind once your newborn reaches the age for booster seats is booster seat weight as you’ll quickly find out.
 Always keep your infant rear-facing until at least age 1, although the AAP now recommends rear-facing until age 2.

-Once your baby outgrows their infant car seat, getting around is trickier.
+Once your baby outgrows their newborn car seat, getting around is trickier.
 Car seats no longer have attachments to work with strollers.
 Having a lightweight car seat will make it easier to get about.
+This is something to think about that is different from when you purchased your infant car seat.
 We used the Cosco Scenera Next as it is only 7 pounds, works both rear and front-facing, fits a wide weight/height range, and is inexpensive.

-- Always make sure that the car seat is tightly secured in the car.
+- Always make sure that the car seat or booster seat is tightly secured in the car.
 It should not move more than 1 inch when using your non-dominant hand to try and wiggle the base.

 - The harness straps should be tightly secured, with the chest strap at the child’s nipple line.
 You should not be able to pinch the straps.